kbase/staging_service/docs/api.md

 ### Error Response

-Error reponses are of the general form:
+Error responses are of the general form:

 ```json
 {